-The department is pleased to introduce a pilot program that provides 6th-year and, in some cases, 7th-year funding.
 Regular enrollment ends with the 5th year, and our expectation is that students will normally go on the academic job market and complete their dissertations in their 5th year of enrollment.
-The 6th-year funding program is primarily directed towards helping students who have gone on the job market without obtaining a full-time academic job.
-Funding levels for this program will increase gradually in the course of the next five years, reaching steady state in 2021.
-We expect that by 2021 we will be able to offer 6th-year funds to six to ten students per year.
+The 6th- and 7th-year funding program is primarily directed towards helping students who have gone on the job market without obtaining a full-time academic job.

 To be eligible for 7th-year funds, students must have been on the job market without obtaining a full-time academic job.
 (Again, declining an offer of a full-time position normally disqualifies a student from receiving these funds.)
 To be eligible for 7th-year funds, students must also pass their FPO before the beginning of the academic year in which they receive these funds.
 (This requires submitting one’s dissertation by June 15 before the relevant academic year and passing the FPO no later than August 15.)
 Holders of these positions in their 7th year at Princeton will be paid a salary at a postdoctoral level and will have the title of PGRA (Post Graduate Research Associate).

 These positions do not include a mandatory teaching load.
 Holders of these positions are expected to complete their dissertations if they have not already done so.
 In addition, they should work on career development, prepare themselves for the job market, and pursue academic jobs.
 Those who have passed their FPO are allowed to teach their own courses, and may do so based on the department’s teaching needs.

-Students can have DCE status for two years.
-The university waives DCE fees if the student in question teaches at least 2 hours in the relevant semester.
+Students can have Dissertation Completion Enrollment (DCE) status for two years.
+The University waives DCE fees if the student in question teaches at least 2 hours in the relevant semester.
 Our policy is that if we or other PU departments cannot offer at least 2 hours of teaching to a DCE student who was actively seeking AI teaching in a given semester, we pay their DCE fees for that semester.
 No student should have to pay DCE fees out of pocket.
 Here is the link from the Grad School listing unfilled AI positions that is updated frequently: https://gsapps.princeton.edu/AIJobPosting/ .